Study of Viveka Chudamani

 Course Content

-All students will be encouraged to take periodic assessments during the course, leading to a Certificate of Achievement from Sanskrut Bhakti at the end of the year.
-Currently, there is no plan to hold any formal annual examinaions.
+All students will be encouraged to take part in an optional assessment at the end of the course, leading to a Certificate of Achievement from Sanskrut Bhakti.

 Course Requirements